Model-Twin Randomization (MoTR) for Estimating the Recurring Individual Treatment Effect: Model-Twin Randomization

 \end{enumerate}

 \item Repeat steps 2(a)-2(e) until all three cumulative averages converge based on reasonable criteria.
-To ensure some stability in cumulative estimates, consider setting a minimum $r_{min}$ such that $r_{min} \le r$).
+To ensure some stability in cumulative estimates and protect against outlier estimates, consider setting a minimum $r_{min}$ such that $1 <<< r_{min} \le r$).
 To save on computation time, consider setting a maximum $r_{max}$ such that $r \le r_{max}$.

 \item Report the final values from step 3 as the APTE estimate $\hat{\delta}^\text{MoTR}$ along with its CI.

 \end{enumerate}